Braunton Academy is committed to providing a full and efficient educational experience to all students.

-It is the policy of our school to celebrate achievement.
+It is the policy of Braunton Academy to celebrate achievement.
 Attendance is a critical factor to a productive and successful school career.
-Our school will actively promote and encourage 100 per cent attendance for all students.
-Our school will give a high priority to conveying to parents and students the importance of regular and punctual attendance.
+The Academy actively promotes and encourages 100 percent attendance for all students, giving a high priority to conveying to parents and students the importance of regular and punctual attendance.
 We recognise that parents have a vital role to play and that there is a need to establish strong home-school links and communication systems that can be utilised whenever there is concern about attendance.

 To improve student attendance and punctuality.

 To ensure student entitlement to a full-time education is monitored and supported.